hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

 .. note::

-    The Nexus loader removes any NXdata blocks from the metadata.
+    The NeXus loader removes any NXdata blocks from the metadata.

 Metadata that are arrays can be skipped by using ``skip_array_metadata``: